TDengine Cluster Management

-Step 1: If the physical nodes have previous test data, installed with version 1. x, or installed with other versions of TDengine, please delete it first and drop all data.
+Step 1: If the physical nodes have previous test data, installed with version 1. x, or installed with other versions of TDengine, please backup all data, then delete it and drop all data.
 For specific steps, please refer to the blog "Installation and Uninstallation of Various Packages of TDengine"

 Note 1: Because the information of FQDN will be written into a file, if FQDN has not been configured or changed before, and TDengine has been started, be sure to clean up the previous data （

 rm -rf /var/lib/taos/*）on the premise of ensuring that the data is useless or backed up;

 Note 2: The client also needs to be configured to ensure that it can correctly parse the FQDN configuration of each node, whether through DNS service or modify hosts file.

 Step 2: It is recommended to close the firewall of all physical nodes, and at least ensure that the TCP and UDP ports of ports 6030-6042 are open.
 It is strongly recommended to close the firewall first and configure the ports after the cluster is built;

 Step 3: Install TDengine on all physical nodes, and the version must be consistent, but do not start taosd.
 During installation, when prompted to enter whether to join an existing TDengine cluster, press enter for the first physical node directly to create a new cluster, and enter the FQDN: port number (default 6030) of any online physical node in the cluster for the subsequent physical nodes;

 Step 4: Check the network settings of all data nodes and the physical nodes where the application is located: